Dan sipped the last dregs from each pint. He’d started slurring, so Jay elected not to buy him another. “I think I’ve met Leo.”

 Henry smirked and tried to pass his bong to Beatrice, who ignored it.
 Henry eventually toked from the bong himself.
 He finished smirking to blow smoke in Dan’s face.
 “I bet you’d want drugs to be taxed, too, huh.”

-“No one likes paying taxes,” said Dan, “and America spends too much on its military and not enough on healthcare, education, and infrastructure.
-But yes, I’d guess crickets would be taxed, like many other luxury goods.”
+“No one likes paying taxes,” said Dan, “but I’d wager crickets would be taxed like many other luxury goods.”

 “Pfft.”
 Henry shoved the bong into Dan’s hands.
-“I don’t need Uncle Sam stealing my money to build roads for poor people.”
+“I don’t need Uncle Sam stealing my tax-money to build roads for poor people.”

-“But you drove here on public roads.”
+“But you came here on public roads.”
 Dan held the bong, but didn’t smoke.

 “Don’t you know roads were better in the 20s, when private companies paved them?”